sapegin/washingcode-book/manuscript/010_Header.md

 In the last chapter, [Learn your code editor](#editing), we talk about different techniques for _editing_ code and customizing our environment to make our work more efficient and less tiring.

-# JavaScript of TypeScript?
+## JavaScript of TypeScript?

-Most of the examples in this book are written in JavaScript which isn’t how I write code in the past five or so years.
-These days I mostly write in TypeScript — JavaScript with types.
-And before that I was using Flow for several years, which is now forgotten.
+Most of the examples in this book are written in JavaScript which isn’t how I write code in the past few years.
+These days I mostly write in TypeScript: JavaScript with types.
+And before that I was using Flow for several years, which is another, now forgotten, implementation of types for JavaScript.

 I was debating whether to use JavaScript or TypeScript for the examples in the book.
 JavaScript is simpler, but TypeScript is more realistic.
 However, many “bad” examples are in JavaScript originally, and I’d have to either add types to them before doing all the refactorings or add types as part of the refactoring process.
 The latter would be more realistic but I feel it would distract from the topic of a particular chapter.

+I mostly work with React these days, so you’ll see examples using React quite often Sometimes you’ll see CSS and HTML because similar ideas can be applied there too.

+I try to keep the book up to date with the latest versions of JavaScript.
+The version used in this book is ECMAScript 2024.

+I> ECMAScript is the JavaScript spec that defines its syntax and behavior.
+To learn about new JavaScript features, check out Dr. Axel Rauschmayer’s [Exploring JavaScript](https://exploringjs.com/js/) book.

-# Acknowledgments
+## Acknowledgments

 These folks helped me with the book in one way or another.